Custom Metadata Types Salesforce

 5. Integration and Dependency Management

 Custom Metadata Types (CMDT) serve as a vital feature in the Salesforce ecosystem, offering developers a flexible and scalable solution for managing application configurations.
-These customizable metadata structures enable developers to store and deploy configuration data in a streamlined and efficient manner.
+These customisable metadata structures enable developers to store and deploy configuration data in a streamlined and efficient manner.
 To effectively harness the power of CMDT, it’s essential to adhere to a set of best practices tailored to optimize their usage.

 1. Understanding CMDT: